Success-Vera/Success-Vera.github.io/index.md

 My name is Ifeoma Veronica Nwabufo.
 I enjoy writing short stories, talking on events and playing table tennis.
 Learning is a lifestyle for me.
 My curious nature makes me learn from books, videos and people.
 You'd often find me interacting with people as I try to relearn, unlearn and learn.

+I am currently a PhD student at the Hertie Institute for AI in Brain Health in Tübingen, Germany.
+I am also a scholar at the International Max Planck Research School for Intelligent Systems (IMPRS-IS).
+I am exploring self-supervised methods for understanding medical images.
-I am currently a Research Fellow with Berens Lab at the Hertie Institute for AI in Brain Health in Tübingen, Germany funded by the Cluster of Excellence - Machine Learning for New Perspectives in Science, University of Tübingen.
-My project is on the visualization of medical images.
-Specifically, I am using the [t-SimCNE](https://arxiv.org/abs/2210.09879) method.
-I have also written a [blog](https://ifysuccessvera.medium.com/unsupervised-visualization-of-images-using-t-simcne-23a9ad15f0) on this method which you might want to see.
+Before that, I was a Research Fellow at the same institute funded by the Cluster of Excellence - Machine Learning for New Perspectives in Science, University of Tübingen.
+My project was on the visualization of medical images.
+Specifically, I am using the <a href="https://arxiv.org/abs/2210.09879">t-SimCNE</a> method.
+I have also written a <a href="https://ifysuccessvera.medium.com/unsupervised-visualization-of-images-using-t-simcne-23a9ad15f0">blog</a> on this method which you might want to see.

 I was a student in the [African Masters of Machine Intelligence](https://aimsammi.org/) (AMMI) programme where I studied for an Msc in Machine Intelligence sponsored by Facebook and Google.
 I also did an MSc in Mathematical Sciences at the [African Institute for Mathematical Sciences](https://aims-senegal.org/) (AIMS) in 2020 where I got exposed to the use of computational tools for analysis.
 I researched on computational learning theory for my MSc thesis and was supervised by Prof. Rehana Patel.
 Specifically, my MSc project was on "A Combinatorial Characterisation of PAC-Learnability" where I explored a type of learning framework called Probably Approximately Correct Learning.
 My undergraduate studies was at [Kaduna State University](https://kasu.edu.ng) (KASU), where I researched on "The Transmission Dynamics of Lassa Fever with Control" under the supervision of Dr. Patrick Noah Okolo.